 - Butter: Butter is great for searing fish because it adds richness and makes a perfectly golden brown crust.
 You can also use an oil with a higher smoke point like olive oil or vegetable oil.
+If you love fish cooked in butter, give these halibut cheeks a try!

 - White Wine Sauce: The white wine sauce has a delicate wine and lemon flavor that perfectly complements the fish.
 You can pair your favorite sauce with the fish or skip the sauce altogether if you'd like.